Merkur Group

-Merkur Group (formerly known as Gauselmann Group) is a family-owned, internationally operating business group in the entertainment and leisure industry, founded in 1957 by Paul Gauselmann.
-The umbrella brand of the Gauselmann Group is Merkur.
-The company, based in Espelkamp and Lübbecke, develops, produces, and distributes entertainment gaming devices with and without the possibility of winning money.
-They also operate a chain of gaming arcades and work in the areas of sports betting, online gaming, financial services, and casinos.
+Merkur Group (officially Merkur.com AG, until 2023 known as Gauselmann Group) is a family-owned, internationally operating business group in the entertainment and leisure industry, founded in 1957 by Paul Gauselmann.
+The company, based in Espelkamp and Lübbecke, develops, manufactures and distributes slot machines, operates a chain of amusement arcades, and is also active in sports betting, online gaming, financial services and casinos.